 Most Federal Workers' Health Coverage To Continue During Shutdown, Even If Pay Stops

-As the likelihood of life without a paycheck sets in for 800,000 federal employees and others affected by the ongoing government shutdown, questions are arising about health insurance and other health benefits — dental and vision coverage, and long-term care insurance.
+As the prospect of life without a paycheck sets in for 800,000 federal employees and others affected by the ongoing government shutdown, questions are arising about health insurance and other health benefits — dental and vision coverage, and long-term care insurance.

 Will shuttered agencies continue to cover benefits for employees and contractors as per usual?
 We've dug up some answers.